Australia: The Land Where Time Began

 The Macassan contact with the aboriginals of the north had a profound effect on their cultures.
 The visits are still remembered through oral history, songs and dances and paintings on rock and bark.

 The length of the processing required long stays on the coast.
 The camps set up by the Macassans had large boiling-down cauldrons, smoke houses and wells.
 The traces of these camps can still be seen on the coast of the Kimberleys and Arnhem Land.
 The remains include broken pottery and glass and stands of tamarind trees, that sprouted from the seeds dropped by the Macassans who ate the astringent fruit.
 These Macassan camps were situated in places that could be defended, on small islands or promontories.
-It seems they felt the need to protect themselves, so presumably they believed there was a chance of aggression from the Aborigines.
+It seems they felt the need to protect themselves, so presumably they believed there was a chance of aggression from the Aboriginal People.
 Historical records in Indonesia report a number of massacres of the crews of the praus.

 The Macassans exchanged goods such as knives, tobacco, cloth, rice and alcohol, for the right to fish for trepang, which can be collected at low tide, and employ Aboriginal people.
 Some Yolngu communities changed their economies from being land based to largely based on ocean fishing for dugong and turtles.
 This was made possible by the introduction of Macassan sea-going dugout canoes to replace the bark canoe.